 Amy recommends looking into ways to volunteer, donate or tune into an activist cause.

 Mila loves getting up early to watch the sun rise.
 “It makes me feel so good when I give myself a slow morning!”

 Prioritize time with friends:

-You always hear “start saying no” but Shay makes such a good point when she suggests, “Don’t cancel fun plans- seeing friends always makes me feel lighter!”
+One of the self-care ideas you always hear is “start saying no” but Shay makes such a good point when she suggests, “Don’t cancel fun plans- seeing friends always makes me feel lighter!”
 Sometimes a good girls dinner can make a huge difference!

 Let it go:

 Alex says “straight-up screaming in a car after a stressful day.
 It can be hard to let go, but feels so good once you do.”

 SO MANY of you recommended a good cry session.
 As Nina put it, “Give yourself permission to cryw hen you need to.
 Some days it’s okay not to be strong!”